-During the three months ended March 31, 2024, income tax expense and the effective tax rate decreased due primarily to an immaterial out of period adjustment to our deferred tax asset balance which decreased tax expense by \$12 million.
+During the three months ended September 30, 2024, income tax expense decreased due primarily to lower pre-tax income, while the effective tax rate was relatively flat.
+In the year-to-date period, income tax expense and the effective tax rate decreased due primarily to lower pre-tax income, an immaterial out of period adjustment to our deferred tax asset balance which decreased tax expense by \$12 million during the first quarter of 2024, and higher expected investment tax credits.

-Management evaluated the need for a valuation allowance against deferred tax assets at March 31, 2024 and December 31, 2023 and it was determined that a valuation allowance was not required.
+Management evaluated the need for a valuation allowance against deferred tax assets at September 30, 2024 and December 31, 2023 and it was determined that a valuation allowance was not required.